itornaza/sdc-kidnapped-vehicle/README.md

 Image source: Udacity

-The prediction step is performed using the following equations:
+The filter predicts the location of the self driving car from the velocity, yaw rate and time elapsed using the following equations:

 ![alt text][image3]

+The observations of the self driving car sensors are taken in the vehicle's coordinate system.
+In order to correlate the sensors observations with the actual landmarks of the map, we have to convert the coordinates of the observations from vehicle coordinates to map coordinates.
-The coordinates transformation between vehicle and map coordinates is done using the following equations:
+This is performed with the homogeneous transformation using the following equations:

 ![alt text][image4]

+The particles final weight is calculated as the product of each observations Multivariant-Gaussian probability.

 The weights are updated for each particle landmark observation using the following equation:

 ![alt text][image5]

+The mean of the Multivariate-Gaussian equation is the observation's associated landmark position and is evaluated at the point of the transformed observation's position.

 ## Installation
 This project involves the Term 2 Simulator which can be downloaded [here](https://github.com/udacity/self-driving-car-sim/releases)